The Nazi eagle of battleship Graf von Spee to become a dove of peace

 It must be said that at the time, following the loss of the battle ship, the Royal Navy, and the US navy (not at war at the time), sent teams of divers to try and recover pieces and/or equipment of the vessel which was considered a state of art piece of German technology.

-But back to our times the presidential announcement should put an end to the litigation between the rescuers of the eagle, --among which marine archeologist from the Falkland Islands, Mensun Bound--, and the financer of the recovery expedition, Jorge Etchegaray who has been demanding the Uruguayan government since the Nazi emblem saw the light again in 2006.
+But back to our times the presidential announcement should put an end to the litigation between the rescuers of the eagle, --among which marine archeologist from the Falkland Islands, Mensun Bound--, and the financer of the recovery expedition, Alfredo Etchegaray who has been demanding the Uruguayan government since the Nazi emblem saw the light again in 2006.

 However under Uruguayan law the proceeds of such recoveries in Uruguayan territory or waters belong half and half to the state and the salvager, with a caveat, the share for the rescuer is half the VALUE of whatever is recovered, not the piece in itself (for example one of the wings of the eagle).
 This was ratified by a long lawsuit that reached the Uruguay Supreme Court, which confirmed government property and means the salvager will recover half the value, once the Uruguayan government decides to sell, auction or whatever it wishes to do with the piece, in this case the eagle.